CONST:=RIX

 Your AI stack already has guardrails.
 None of them are governance.

 Governance that can be bypassed is not governance.
 Monitoring that comes after the fact is not enforcement.
 Logs that can be altered are not proof.
+Credentials that live forever are not identity.
 Constrix is the layer that makes those distinctions enforceable.

 Prompt Engineering & Guardrails

 Advisory only.
 Every guardrail lives in a context window that a malicious prompt can override.
-The model changes — your guardrails break.
-There is no proof these rules were active during an audit.
+The model changes — your guardrails break silently.
+There is no cryptographic proof these rules were active during an audit.
+They were suggestions.
+Never enforcement.

 OPA is the right policy language.
 Constrix extends it into a governance runtime.
-OPA alone produces no sealed audit trail, has no agent identity layer, and has no MCP proxy.
+OPA alone produces no sealed audit trail, has no agent identity layer, no AAB credential governance, and no MCP proxy.
 It evaluates policy — it does not enforce it structurally.

 AI gateways control who can call which model at what rate and cost.
 That is access control — a necessary layer.
-But they do not govern what the AI is permitted to decide, do not seal decision records, and have no agent identity.
+But they do not govern what the AI is permitted to decide, do not seal decision records, have no agent identity, and have no OAuth infrastructure for AI agents.

 < 5ms